plus1tv/react-anime/readme.md

 ## Features

 - Animate nearly all CSS, SVG, & DOM attributes by adding a prop with their name (eg. `opacity`, `backgroundColor`, `translateX`).

 - Nested animations are as easy as putting an `<Anime>` component inside another.

 - Animations can react to changes in `state`.

 - Cascading animations through `delay` prop.

-- Easily make mounting/unmounting animations.
+- Easily make mounting / unmounting animations.

 - [TypeScript](http://typescriptlang.org/)/[Flow](https://flowtype.org/) definitions included.

 ## Usage